 2 15oz cans red kidney or black beans (or one of each), drained and rinsed

 avocado cheese (cheddar/jack/feta/etc.)

 In a large stockpot or Dutch oven, over medium heat, combine 1 tablespoon olive oil, ground turkey, salt, cumin, M. oregano, chili powder, paprika, and bay leaf.
-Break up the ground turkey and mix in the spices with a spatula, stir often until the meat is fully cooked, about 8 minutes.
+Break up the ground turkey and mix in the spices with a spatula, stirring often, until the meat is fully cooked; about 8 minutes.
 Place cooked ground turkey in a separate, heatproof bowl and set aside.